artemkovalyov/someoneinmyhead/src/posts/emacs/xkb/tweak-xkb-for-emacs-in-linux.md

 };
 ```

-The first thing is cleaning up all the modifiers to release them and let us re-assign keys to desired modifiers.
+The first thing is cleaning up all the modifier levels to release them and let us remapping keys to desired ones.
 The modifiers are simply bits raised when the key assigned to that modifier is pressed.
-You can see those bits in action by running `xkbwatch` and pressing your modifier buttons.
+You can see those bits in action by running `xkbwatch` and pressing modifier buttons like Alt, Ctrl, Meta.

 Then we assign virtual keys to desired physical buttons on your keyboard.
-You can learn the names of keys and buttons the existing configuration file like `pc` in the symbols folder or if it is not there look it up in `/usr/share/X11/xkb/keycodes/evdev`.
+You can learn the names of keys and buttons from the existing configuration file like `pc` in the symbols folder or if it is not there look it up in `/usr/share/X11/xkb/keycodes/evdev` file.
 Here are relevant chunks from my `keycodes/evdev` file.

 ```bash
 <LALT> = 64;